DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - Applications, including custom systems, can present significant risks and vulnerabilities, and to protect against these it's important to introduce security controls into the entire system’s development lifecycle
 - 8.2.1 Programming languages
     - Computers understand 1s and 0s (binary), and each CPU has its own (machine) language
-    - ⚒️**Machine language (GEN 1)**: machine language is a generation one software programming language, which is what a computer speaks
+    - ⚒️**Machine language (GEN 1)**: machine language is a generation one software programming language, which is what a computer speaks.
+Computers only understand binary, also called machine language, which consists only of 0s and 1s.
     - ⚒️**Assembly language (GEN 2)**: a way of using mnemonics to represent the basic instruction set of a CPU.
 Assembly language falls under generation two of the software programming languages.
 This language is one level above machine language and uses assemblers to transition code into machine language.
         - 🎈Assemblers: tools that convert assembly language source code into machine code
         - 🎈Disassemblers: convert back into machine-readable assembly language (an intermediate step during the compilation process)